 Up until making this pressure cooker pinto bean recipe, I always answered black beans.
 In fact, I’ve probably ordered enough waves of black beans and rice to fuel all of our Taco Tuesdays (and Taco Thursdays) from now until next January.

 We grew up eating Mexican food every Sunday after church (and Green Chile Chicken Enchiladas on Christmas), and back in those days, I was a refried bean girl.
 At some point, I transitioned over to black beans and sort of forgot about poor pinto.

 Friends, I have been MISSING OUT!

 This Instant Pot recipe covers both how to make Instant Pot pinto beans and Instant Pot refried beans.
-We loved both.
-It’s freezer friendly, and you can dress it up or down as much as you like.
-(Need more Instant Pot inspiration?
-This 15 Healthy Instant Pot Recipes post is a good place to start.)
+We love both.

 As written, these refried beans are vegan, but if you prefer to make Instant Pot Refried Beans with bacon as many restaurants do, I have a suggestion for you there too.

 This Instant Pot Refried Beans recipe was inspired by my Instant Pot Black Beans, which are so simple and tasty, they’ve convinced a number of you to ditch canned beans altogether.
 I won’t be surprised if these Instant Pot Refried Beans have similar results.
 They are just as easy and tasty!

 (For Instant Pot inspiration, check out this 15 Healthy Instant Pot Recipes post.
 Now, let’s get to making those refried beans!)